-The Receptionist will ask your name, address, telephone number and age and brief details of your illness so that the Doctor can decide which visits are most urgent and need attending first.
+The patient advisor will ask your name, address, telephone number and age and brief details of your illness so that the Doctor can decide which visits are most urgent and need attending first.
 The Doctor may telephone you first to ensure that a home visit is necessary.

 Patients requiring a repeat prescription are asked to give at least 48 hours notice (excluding weekends and public holidays) before their medication is required.
-Ideally medication requests should be made online via the patient access facility.
+Ideally medication requests should be made online via the patient access facility or on the myGP app for smart phone or tablet.
 Please speak to a member of staff to obtain your logon details if you have not already registered for this.
 Requests can be made by placing the repeat prescription in the box in the entrance hall or posting it to the surgery.
-We also accept requests for repeat prescriptions on our answerphone.
+We no longer accept requests for repeat prescriptions on our answerphone.

 This Practice is a General Practitioner training Practice and often benefits from the services of General Practice Registrars who are fully qualified doctors with several years of post-qualification experience.
 They join us for up to twelve months to gain experience in family practice.
 Please note, Registrars are required to videotape some of their consultations for assessment of their progress and you may be asked to consent to this in writing.

 We also have occasional medical students observing the Practice.
 You will be notified if this is so and you may request to be seen without the student present if you so wish.